 Acupressure for Children in Treatment for a Childhood Cancer

-Background Despite advances in symptom management, children undergoing cancer treatment often suffer from moderate to severe symptoms of nausea/vomiting, pain, and fatigue along with psychological distress.
+Background: Despite advances in symptom management, children undergoing cancer treatment or receiving a chemotherapy-based Hematopoietic Stem Cell Transplant (HSCT) often suffer from moderate to severe symptoms of nausea/vomiting, pain, and fatigue along with psychological distress.
 Pharmacologic treatments of symptoms can cause side-effects.
 Patients, parents, and clinicians have expressed interest in including non-pharmacologic approaches to improve symptom management.
 Acupuncture/acupressure is a promising adjunctive therapy to usual care.
-More evidence is needed from well-designed trials with larger samples and rigorous designs in order to make definitive recommendations about the routine inclusion of acupressure among pediatric patients being treated for childhood cancer.
-Design and Methods 390 participants will be randomized 1:1 into 2 study arms (195 in each arm).
+More evidence is needed from well-designed trials with larger samples and rigorous designs in order to make definitive recommendations about the routine inclusion of acupressure among pediatric patients being treated for childhood cancer or receiving a HSCT.
+Design and Methods 100 dyads (one child with one parent/caregiver) will be randomized 1:1 into 2 study arms (50 children in each arm).
 Arm A participants will be offered usual care and professional acupressure five times weekly (15-20 minute sessions) and a parent/caregiver will be instructed in acupressure delivery for the child as symptoms arise.
 Arm B participants will receive usual care alone.
 (At the study end, Arm B parents will be offered acupressure instructions.)
-Children will be enrolled for ~30 days which can occur with one month of continuous hospital-based treatment or two months of intermittent hospital-based treatment (inpatient treatment or daily outpatient radiotherapy for Neuro-Oncology patients).
+Children will be enrolled for ~30 days which can occur with one month of continuous hospital-based treatment or two months of intermittent hospital-based treatment (inpatient or regular outpatient treatment).
 Parent and child participants will receive a follow-up interview one month after completion of the intervention (Arm A) or the final symptom assessment (Arm B).
-Significance This is the first study to evaluate the effectiveness and safety of an acupressure intervention to decrease treatment-related symptoms in 390 patients in treatment for a childhood cancer.
+Significance This is the first study to evaluate the effectiveness and safety of an acupressure intervention to decrease treatment-related symptoms in 100 patients in treatment for a childhood cancer or receiving a chemo-therapy based HSCT.

-Aim 1: To assess the benefits and risks of an acupressure intervention plus usual care compared to usual care alone for children receiving hospital-based treatment for a childhood cancer.
-The study hypothesizes that patients in the acupressure arm will report decreased nausea/vomiting and improved management of cancer-related symptoms compared to usual care alone.
+Aim 1: To assess the feasibility of an acupressure intervention plus usual care and to assess the benefits and risks compared to usual care alone for children receiving hospital-based treatment for a childhood cancer or a HSCT.
+The study hypothesizes that patients in the acupressure arm will report decreased nausea/vomiting and improved management of treatment -related symptoms compared to the usual care only arm.
 We will test the following hypotheses:

 1a.
 Primary outcomes: Children receiving acupressure will report reduced nausea/vomiting measured as a composite variable compared to the usual care alone group.